jeffpape/CarND-Traffic-Sign-Classifier-Project/my_writeup.md

 I used max pooling layers sum the image pixels in small areas.

 I added the dropout layers so that my model would have computational redundancy.
-This is accomplished by randomly removing some weights in the layer.
+This is accomplished by randomly removing some units in the layer, so that the layer will build alternate computation.

 My model has high accuracy for the training, validation and test data.
 I have probably overfitted my model to the training data because I see a small drop in the accuracy from the training images to the validation images and the test images; however, I believe the overfitting is small because the accuracy drop off is not very large.